 In this Sub-Category the risks of Notes that provide for interest payments based on a fixed rate or a floating rate are set out.
-The risk of Notes that provide for fixed rate interest payments ("Fixed Rate Notes") is set out first in the following sub-section (i) and that of Notes that provide for floating rate interest payments ("Floating Rate Notes") is set out first in the following sub-section (ii).
+The risk of Notes that provide for fixed rate interest payments ("Fixed Rate Notes") is set out first in the following sub-section (i) and that of Notes that provide for floating rate interest payments ("Floating Rate Notes") is set out first in the following sub-section (ii) and that of Notes that provide for floating rate interest payments ("Floating Rate Notes") is set out first in the following sub-section (ii) and that of Notes that provide for floating rate interest payments ("Floating Rate Notes") is set out first in the following sub-section (ii).